 - Pests love basements, attics, and crawlspaces

 Most pests like a nice, warm area to make their home.
 They also like quiet and to be away from humans.
 The plethora of nest-making materials in your basement, attic, or crawlspace make any one of those a perfect home for mice, rats, squirrels, and flies.
 If pests do make their way into these spaces, you will want to have a professional pest control company come in to take care of them.
 Their urine and droppings can cause mold, rot, and decay, and if that gets into the air you breathe, it can exacerbate asthma and cause allergic reactions.
 So, have those areas inspected by a trained pest technician to catch infestations early.
+Even better, have routine pest control services done throughout the year to get ahead of them.

 - Foliage is fun